chungyc/site-personal/site/article/physics/relativity/proper-time/index.markdown

 ![Measuring time for a moving object](/diagrams/article/relativity/proper-time/measuring-time.svg)

+One can define the _spacetime interval_ as follows.

 \[ ds^2 = dt^2 - dx^2 - dy^2 - dz^z \]

+It can be shown that this remains the same no matter the inertial frame.
+In other words, the amount of time or length between two events will be different depending on the inertial frame, but the spacetime interval between two events will stay the same.

 \[ dx = dy = dz = 0 \]